How to Start Day Trading in Gold

 If the price moves $1, from $120 to $121, you make or lose $100 on your 100 share position.
 If you are holding 500 shares, you make or lose $500 on that same price move.
 The amount you need in your account to day trade a gold ETF depends on the price of the ETF, your leverage, and position size.

-To day trade stocks or ETFs in the US, you're required to have a $25,000 minimum balance in your account.
+For a day trade of stocks or ETFs in the US, you're required to have a $25,000 minimum balance in your account.
 Depending on how much income you want to generate and your leverage, you may wish to have more than $25,000 available to you.